 2. Wrongful Death Lawsuits

-If an asbestos-related lung cancer victim passes away, their family members can file wrongful death lawsuits against the responsible companies.
+If an asbestos-related lung cancer victim passes away, their family members can file Mesothelioma after death wrongful lawsuits against the responsible companies.
 These lawsuits seek compensation for funeral expenses, loss of companionship, and financial support.
 Proving negligence and causation is crucial for the success of wrongful death claims.

 3. Asbestos Trust Funds